 JG: COVID-19 infection and pneumonia can lead to development of ARDS.
 Hyperactive immune inflammatory responses lead to fluid accumulation in the lung.
-This prevents oxygen absorption, the ability of patient to breathe effectively and the failure of several vital organs.
+This prevents oxygen absorption, the ability of the patient to breathe effectively and the failure of several vital organs.

 Some patients that are diagnosed with COVID-19 develop a pulmonary hyperinflammation response, leading to severe pulmonary dysfunction and hospitalization.
 A subset of these patients will develop ARDS and be on mechanical ventilation, an intervention which itself promotes inflammation.

-We believe that our therapeutic ALT-100, when administered at the time of intubation, will attenuate the downstream cytokine storm or runaway inflammation, reducing the days on the ventilator and helping to cure the lungs of fluid – a life saving measure.
+We believe that our therapeutic ALT-100, when administered at the time of intubation, will attenuate the downstream cytokine storm or runaway inflammation, reducing the days on the ventilator and helping to clear the lungs of fluid – a life saving measure.

 MC: Please can you provide information on pre-clinical data in the testing of ALT-100?

 JG: We have numerous pre-clinical models of trauma-, infection- and mechanical ventilation-induced advanced lung injury.
 Intravenous injection of our therapeutic antibody over a several minute infusion attenuates the level of the cytokine storm and dramatically reduces the severity of lung injury.
 All of the models show highly statistically significant improvement.

 MC: At what stage in the development process is ALT-100 at present?
 Are there any plans in place to accelerate this?